rs-core

 Random choice function

-Convenience functions to select a random item from a range.
-The two functions differ only in whether they use UniformInteger or QuickRandom internally.
+Convenience function to select an item from a range.
+Complexity is O(1) for random access or contiguous ranges, O(n) for other ranges.
 Behaviour is undefined if the range is empty.

 Weighted choice class